chaokunyang/fury-benchmarks/README.md

 ```

 ## Fury vs Kryo in JDK17:
-- Fury is 7.4x faster than jackson for MediaContent serialization
+- Fury is 7.4x faster than kryo for MediaContent serialization
-- Fury is 12.4x faster than jackson for Struct serialization
+- Fury is 12.4x faster than kryo for Struct serialization
 - Fury is 4.8x faster than kryo for Media deserialization
-- Fury is 9.8x faster than jackson for Struct deserialization
+- Fury is 9.8x faster than kryo for Struct deserialization
 ```java
 Benchmark                                   Mode  Cnt         Score         Error  Units KryoBenchmark.furyDeserializeMediaContent  thrpt    9   2640092.499 ±  202407.109  ops/s